BelalHmeidat/playlist_compare/README.md

 - pandas
 - plistlib

+### Notes:
-Apple music file needs to be exported as .xml file.
+- Apple music file needs to be exported as .xml file.
 Spotfity needs to be exported as .csv using apps like _Soundiiz_ and _Tune My Music_.
+- Apparently Apple playlist exports (.xml) are different from Apple whole library; therefore, playlist work just fine but not whole library.

 ### Steps needed to run:
 - create python virtual env (optional): <br>